pierrepaleo/PDWT/README.md

 ## Current limitations

 * For DWT, an image can be transformed up to a scale "n" if its dimensions are a multiple of 2^n.
 This limitation does not apply for SWT.
-* Only 2D data is handled for now.
-1D and 3D should come in the future.
+* 3D is not handled at the moment.
+This should come in the future.
 * Only the periodic boundary extension is implemented.
 * The parallel part is implemented in CUDA, so only Nvidia GPUs can be used.
 * The computations are done on floating point 32 bits precision (float32), since most GPUs are not so efficient with double precision.